introp-software/o365-moodle/Azure/azure_settings.md

    c) After creating the Directory, it will appear in list in the “Directory” tab.

-* Open created Azure Active directory
+* Open created Azure Active directory.
-* At top of the page, click on "Application" link
+* At top of the page, click on "Application" link.
 * Click on "Add" button at the bottom of the page to add application and choose "Add an application to my organization is developing".
 * Create an application with name "Moodle" for ex.
-"TestMoodle"
+"TestMoodle".
 * Choose “Web application and/or web api”.

-   a) For Sign-On url, add the following (Very Important to add “/” at ending) and ensure whether its HTTP or HTTPS (that will depend on the client site): Ex:- https://insert_moodle_url/auth/oidc/
+   a) For Sign-On url, add the following (Very Important to add “/” at ending) and ensure whether its HTTP or HTTPS (that will depend on the client site): Ex:- https://insert_moodle_url/auth/oidc/.

-   b)For the App ID URL, if the client is using site wide SSL, then make it: https, otherwise, keep it as it is
+   b) For the App ID URL, if the client is using site wide SSL, then make it: https, otherwise, keep it as it is.

-*	Click on created Active Directory and then click on “Configure” link
+*	Click on created Active Directory and then click on “Configure” link.

   ####* Name and Sign-On URL:

   It should be already there.

-  ####* Logo: -
+  ####* Logo:

   You can add logo, which will show up to the user in their app area.